embEDUx/documentation/src/background/design/buildserver.md

 criteria is moved over to the [setup design](setup-automation-routine).

 ## Setup Automation Routine
+The job of the setuproutine is to setup all buildserver components.
 The buildserver will undoubtedly be a complex structure of software components.
 To make the setup as easy as possible it should be automated as far as possible.

 ### Required Setup Parameters
 The administrator should only have to configure the parameters that can't